Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 <pba-flex center>

-1. Allows to interact with the `xcm-executor` by executing xcm messages.
-   These can be filtered through the `XcmExecuteFilter`.
+1. Allows local execution of XCMs
-1. Allows sending arbitrary messages to other chains for certain origins.
+2. Allows sending XCMs to other chains
-   The origins that are allowed to send message can be filtered through `SendXcmOrigin`.
-1. Provides an easier interface to do reserve based transfers and teleports.
+3. Provides an easier interface to do cross-consensus asset transfers
-   The origins capable of doing these actions can be filtered by `XcmTeleportFilter` and `XcmReserveTransferFilter`.
-1. Handles XCM version negotiation duties.
-1. Handles asset-trap/claim duties.
-1. And other state based requirements of the XCVM.
+4. Handles state based XCVM duties, e.g. version negotiation, claiming trapped assets

 </pba-flex>

 Notes:

+- Execution and sending can only be done by certain origins
 - Even when the XCM pallet allows any FRAME origin to send XCMs, it distinguishes root calls vs any other origin calls.
   In the case of the latter, it appends the `DescendOrigin` instruction to make sure non-root origins cannot act on behalf of the parachain.

 ---

-## The XCM Pallet

-`pallet-xcm` provides default implementations for many traits required by `XcmConfig`.

-`pallet-xcm` also provides an interface containing 10 different extrinsics, which can be split into three categories:

-- Primitive functions to locally `execute` or `send` an XCM.
-- High-level functions for asset transfers between systems, e.g. teleportation and reserve asset transfers.
-- Extrinsics aimed exclusively at version negotiation.

----

-## `pallet-xcm` Primitive extrinsics
+## Execute

-- `execute`

 Direct access to the XCM executor.
 Executed on behalf of FRAME's signed origin.

 <diagram class="mermaid limit size-40">
 <!-- prettier-ignore-start -->